Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

 \subsection{Pulsar timing in the weak-field: current techniques and pipelines}

+First, let us summarize the standard pulsar timing techniques.
 Most of the known pulsar binary systems are characterised by a low mass ratio.
-For this reason, all the pulsar timing codes available nowadays adopt PN approximation to compute the timing model.
+For this reason, all the pulsar timing codes available nowadays adopt PN approximations to compute the timing model.